 1. Apply Chemical-Free Shampoos.

 Combat dry and rough hair with coconut milk shampoo.
 To control hair breakage, you can consider apple cider vinegar shampoo.
-Think biotin, collagen, Moroccan oil shampoos to help volumise your hair and strengthen your tresses.
+Think biotin, collagen, and Moroccan oil shampoos to help volumise your hair and strengthen your tresses.

 2. Hair Massage With Warm Oil

 A hot oil massage is achievable and straightforward and needs very few ingredients.
-Pour 1-2 tablespoons of coconut or mustard oil in a tiny bowl.
+Pour 1-2 tablespoons of coconut or mustard oil into a tiny bowl.
 Warm it up over a low flame.
 Then apply the oil to your scalp.
 Massage the oil gently on the scalp to avoid hair breaking off.
 Leave the oil on your scalp overnight (preferably) for better absorption.
 Rinse off the oil in your hair using mild shampoo and condition your hair to get shiny hair.

 3. Shampoo Is For Scalp, Conditioner For Hair Strands

 Women often use the wrong techniques to shampoo and condition their hair.
-American Academy of Dermatology Association (AADA) recommends concentrating shampoo on the scalp and not the entire hair length.
+American Academy of Dermatology Association (AADA) recommends concentrating shampoo on the scalp, not the entire hair length.
 Stick to using hair conditioner across hair lengths and tips, not on the scalp.
 This rule applies to all hair types and lengths.